State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Gradient Descent Dynamics via State-Dependent Level Sets

 \begin{proposition} Let $0 < \eta < \delta < 2$.
 If $\ifac(\delta;\, a_t,b_t,u_t,v_t) = 0$ and $(a_t,b_t,u_t,v_t) \notin \mathcal{S}$, then

 and hence the next iterate lies strictly inside the sublevel set $\{\ifac(\delta) \le 0\}$. \end{proposition}

-The convergence analysis parallels the scalar certificate argument from Section~\ref{subsec:scalar_factorization}, but the rank-1 setting requires additional work to handle the continuum of non-minimizing stationary points.
-When $\delta_\ast<2$, summability of $R_t^{\fac}$ and the strict boundary-inward property imply that every accumulation point lies in the full stationary set $\mathcal S$, rather than directly in $\mathcal M^\ast$.
-Although $\mathcal S\setminus\mathcal M^\ast$ is a continuum, the limiting certificate constraint restricts the possible non-minimizing stationary limits to the finite set $(\mathcal S\setminus\mathcal M^\ast) \cap \{\ifac(\delta_\ast;\cdot)=0\}$.
+The convergence analysis parallels the scalar certificate argument from Section~\ref{subsec:scalar_factorization}, but the rank-1 setting requires additional work to handle the positive-dimensional set of non-minimizing stationary points.
+When $\delta_\ast<2$, summability of $R_t^{\fac}$ and Proposition~\ref{prop:boundary_inward_rank1} imply that every accumulation point lies in the stationary set $\mathcal S$, rather than directly in $\mathcal M$.
+Although $\mathcal S\setminus\mathcal M$ is positive-dimensional, the limiting certificate constraint restricts the possible non-minimizing stationary limits to the finite set $(\mathcal S\setminus\mathcal M) \cap \{\ifac(\delta_\ast;\cdot)=0\}$.
 Together with the vanishing-increment argument, this yields pointwise convergence to a stationary point.
-The local instability of the non-minimizing stationary points, combined with a compact-covering argument and the preimage regularity result, excludes pointwise convergence to $\mathcal S\setminus\mathcal M^\ast$ for almost every certified initialization.
-Hence, for almost every initialization in the certified region, the trajectory converges to $\mathcal M^\ast$.
+The local instability of the non-minimizing stationary points, combined with a compact-covering argument and the preimage regularity result, excludes convergence to a point in $\mathcal S\setminus\mathcal M$ for almost every certified initialization.
+Hence, for almost every certified initialization, the trajectory converges to $\mathcal M$.
 See Appendix~\ref{sec:convergence_delta_star_less_2} for the details.

 \begin{theorem} Let $(a_0, b_0, u_0, v_0) \in \RR^4$ be an initialization of the GD dynamics $\gd_\eta^\fac$.